Benni-Math/min-mac-setup/README.md

 next go to Iterm2 Preferences/Profiles and select 'min-iterm', and then finally insert GitHub and AWS account information.

-For those who are skeptical, the `install.sh` file does the following:
+For those who want to do this manually or want to customize the setup, you can follow along with the guide.
- - copy all the dotfiles (except `.git`) into your `$HOME`, also known as `~`, directory
- - and then just running all of the code-blocks to download all of the tools

 ## Table of Contents
  - [Homebrew](#homebrew)